SiddhataPatil/Todo/README.md

 ## Notes

-**Problem**:I spent almost an hour trying to figure out where exactly did R.java (generated file) got vanished from my working project.
+**Problem**: Spent almost an hour trying to figure out about R.java (generated file) when it got removed from my working project.
-**Solution**: I started a new application project and copied all my files there.
+**What worked for me**: Started a new application project and copied all my files there.

 ## Application Configuration setting